 Our aim is to help clients achieve compliance with data protection laws by providing cost effective, no-nonsense training and support.
 If you have been avoiding thinking about data protection, now really is the time to start putting personal data audits, policies, procedures, processes and training in place.
-The General Data Protection Regulation (GDPR) will be enforced from late May 2018, with potential penalties of €20M or 4% of global turnover.
-Two years may seem a long time to prepare, but it is better not to end up rushing these things.
+The General Data Protection Regulation (GDPR) will be enforced from 25th May 2018, with potential penalties of €20M or 4% of global turnover.
+Time is starting to run out – get in touch so that we can help you prepare a prioritised action plan.

 We are conveniently located for Edinburgh, Glasgow and the rest of central Scotland, but can easily provide services across the whole of the UK.
-We also have a presence in south Wales, giving easy access to Cardiff, Swansea, Newport and other nearby areas.
-Our outsourced or virtual data protection officer service can be delivered wholly online.
+Our outsourced or virtual data protection officer service can be delivered mainly online.